darknebular/Wrapper_VideoStation/README.md

 - DSM 7.X: ✅
 - With DS-XXX PLAY Appliances or Low Powered Devices: ✅ *(I recommend install the Simplest Wrapper.
 The Advanced needs better CPU or have a GPU available for ffmpeg binary.)*
 - DSM 6.2: ⚠️ The installer doesn´t support this version.
-- DTS HD-MA: ⚠️ The Wrapper could play it, but there will not be transcoding of this audio codec in some models.

 *(In low powered devices you only will have remux of the audio or only be able to play it without transcoding.)*